Teaching

 PS 4465 Feminist Political Theory

-A first of its kind course offered at OSU, this course provides an introduction to contemporary feminist political theories in International Relations (IR), with a special interest in exploring the intersections of gender with race, class, capitalism, colonialism, sexuality, and religion.
+What does gender have to do with international politics?
+This undergraduate course provides an introduction to contemporary feminist political theories in International Relations (IR), with a special interest in exploring the intersections of gender with race, class, capitalism, colonialism, sexuality, and religion.
 Students are familiarized with the politics of theorizing International Relations (IR) and how feminist perspectives challenge and advance theories of International Relations.
-Using an interdisciplinary reading list, we consider how gender matters for understanding key issues in IR, including security, war, foreign policy, peace, borders, and colonialism.
+Using an interdisciplinary reading list, we consider how gender matters for understanding key issues in IR, including security, war, foreign policy, peace, borders, nuclear proliferation, deterrence, and colonialism.
+In an effort to expand what it means to study ‘the international,’ we will explore transnational issues of gender, race, and class, and build an understanding of the connections between post and de-colonial studies and the study of race and ethnic politics in America.
+On those terms, the class will consider how domestic racism, capitalism, and heteronormative hegemony at home are central to processes of global domination, exploitation, and resistance abroad